findarace/docs/README.md

 ### Event API (Beta)

-Our [Event API](https://github.com/findarace/docs/blob/master/EVENT-API.md) allows you to access a JSON feed of our event data.
+Our [Event API](https://github.com/findarace/docs/blob/master/event/api.md) allows you to access a JSON feed of our event data.

 ### Search Tools

-Using our [Search Tools](https://github.com/findarace/docs/blob/master/SEARCH-TOOLS.md) we have made it easy to direct your users to a custom set of results on findarace.com.
+Using our [Search Tools](https://github.com/findarace/docs/blob/master/event/search.md) we have made it easy to direct your users to a custom set of results on findarace.com.

 #
 For support, if you have any questions or if you just want to chat please do get in touch at [hello@findarace.com](mailto:hello@findarace.com).

-Brought to you by [findarace.com](https://findarace.com) | &copy; Find a Race
+Brought to you by [findarace.com](https://findarace.com) | &copy; Find a Race Because doing sh*t makes you happy :)